Battlefield: Bad Company 2

 Prologue – The Edge

 Chapter 8 – Kate

 In 2003 I started a Half-Life² modification called Off Limits together with Maarten de Meyer who was in charge of all of the programming.
 These were my first steps into full game development.
 For this I had to pick up on a great deal of skill sets e.g., modeling, texturing, level design, environment art, Half-Life²’s Source engine and it’s HAMMER editor.
 I designed and created both the menu’s and UI as well as maintain and run the entire project.
 I designed and created both our vehicular levels “Styx” and “Undersiege” from scratch and created the unique assets needed for them.
 I redesigned and updated Robert Briscoe‘s level “Russia” so it would fit the Off Limits universe both in size and in game play.
+We did a great deal of internal playtesting after our initial release, but were never able to properly release our final version as our hobby became our profession and time shrunk to the point where we couldn’t afford to work on it any longer.
+I am proud to say that everyone who worked on this project landed a job in the games industry, and for that Off Limits will always be a success in my book.
 You can download Off Limits or gather more information from our ModDB profile.

 My favorite Quake 2 deathmatch level was “The Frag Pipe”.
-As there were no proper conversions available at the time I decided to take on the challenge myself and recreate it for Quake 3: Arena.
-I kept the original layout and design minus a few design alterations that were more suited for the Quake 3 universe.
+As there were no proper conversions available at the time I decided to take on the challenge myself and recreate it for Quake 3: Arena using GtkRadiant.
+I stayed as close as I could to the original design given the gameplay changes made between Quake 2 and Quake 3: Arena.
 You can download the level here.